pygraphviz/pygraphviz/doc/Readme.txt

 Development
 -----------

-   pygraphviz is currently maintained by Aric Hagberg and Dan Schult
+   Pygraphviz is currently maintained by Aric Hagberg and Dan Schult

    More information can be found at https://networkx.lanl.gov/pygraphviz/